 We use a lot of soy milk in my house.
-I prefer it over dairy milk in my coffee, and we all heat it up in the evening to enjoy with chai tea (this Zhena Chai Tea is my favorite tea and another one I discovered at Wegmans.
+I prefer it over dairy milk in my coffee, and we all heat it up in the evening to enjoy with chai tea (another one I discovered at Wegmans.
 They no longer carry it and now I buy it on Amazon).
 I usually buy a 3-pack of Silk half gallons for $7.99.
 Those small shelf-stable cartons are just too small for us, and I find that half gallons of soy milk are much more expensive at kosher markets.
-If you’re not a soy fan, there’s soooo many other non-dairy options.
-Note that Silk brand contains no dairy but is produced on dairy equipment.
+If you’re not a soy fan, there are soooo many other non-dairy options.
+Note that the Silk brand contains no dairy but is produced on dairy equipment.
 For Sepharadim, this is the equivalent of pareve, for others, ask your own Rav.

 The same aisle in the supermarket also has other soy and related products.
 You won’t find shirataki noodles at kosher supermarkets, but they’re another cool item I sometimes pick up.

-That same health food aisle also have lots non-dairy ice cream options, and most of them are kosher certified.
+That same health food aisle also has lots of non-dairy ice cream options, and most of them are kosher certified.

 Produce Like This

-Mainstream markets really excel when it comes to in season produce, which lots of it coming from local farms.
+Mainstream markets really excel when it comes to in-season produce, which lots of it coming from local farms.
 (Out of season produce?
 Not as much.
-Pomegranates disappear at the end of January, while kosher supermarkets tends to carry them for longer.)
+Pomegranates disappear at the end of January, while kosher supermarkets tend to carry them for longer.)
 All summer long, watermelons are $5 or $6.
 That can’t be beat.
 I also like to buy my corn in the husk.
 Just like this.
-I take it home and cook it in the husk (cooking method coming soon to BCP!).
-For those who want to bring home their fresh corn husk-free, there’s large garbage cans next to these bins to get rid of it in store.
+I take it home and cook it in the husk (see my cooking method in this post).
+For those who want to bring home their fresh corn husk-free, there are large garbage cans next to these bins to get rid of it in store.